 One of the biggest aspects of the project was the fabrication, rigging, and installation of a full size tuna tower.
 This tower featured a 5 step gap, hard top, platform, and all new aluminum.
 A modern tuna tower helped make this project come together when it was completed with all new rigging.
 The major aluminum work was subcontracted but we were very hands on when it came to the design and installation.
 In addition we did all of the rigging in house.

 Time Spent on the Hard

 Once we painted the boat, rewired the bridge, and installed the tower, it was time to hit the yard.
 No expense was spared during this rebuild and no stone was left unturned.
 We started by redoing the alignment on the engines to minimize vibration.
 This makes for an unmatched ride that is both smooth and quiet.
 We redid the entire exhaust system with modern mufflers so the boat would be more quiet and reduce back pressure.
 In addition we installed all new steering lines, new transmission cables, throttle binnacles, and more.
 We painted the hull, installed the electronics and more during this phase of the project.
 We were on the hard for a few months.
 We also slapped on the boat name in the yard which was encouraging to see.
 Once we splashed the boat we finally got to the interior.
-With a little help from my fiancé we were able to find the right carpet, redo the couches, and print some of our favorite photos.
+With a little help from my fiancé we were able to find the right carpet, redo the couches, and print some of our favorite photos thanks to Artful Printers.

 The Finishing Touches